triton-inference-server/backend/README.md

 batches are executed.
 Such backends are called *decoupled* backends.
 The decoupled backends use `ResponseFactory` object per request to keep create and send any number of responses.
-For this kind of backend executing a single inference requests typically requires the following
+For this kind of backend executing a single inference request typically requires the following
 steps:

 * For each request input tensor use TRITONBACKEND_InputProperties to